dfinity/motoko/src/notes.md

 - should BreakE and ContE be polymorphic or just unit typed.
 Polymorphic.

 - how will we check IsE(e,t) at run-time if t contains type parameters (in the absence of type passing)
+- do we want to distinguish between awaitable 'async ()' and unawaitable 'async' (C# has both I believe, the latter for true fire-and-forget asyncs)
+- why do we have a Nat type?
+What's wrong with (unsigned word)